 The idea took off and we ended up with a meeting with the Minnesota Department of Health.
 The big need – to reach remote, outstate public health offices.
 The MDH person was not impressed by our 1917 era radiogram form by the way.
 The packet idea took off, and we ended up buying a former AT&T microwave site in Little Falls, MN which was on a hill blocking packet signals from St Cloud to Brainerd.
 The MDH sent me to give a poster presentation with them at the Public Health Preparedness Summit in 2007 in Washington, DC.
 There was discussion of vaccine distribution, and we had a signed MOU.

 We have some 145.67>145.01 dual port stations, such as MNWBL.
 There are plans to add more VARA on the same nodes/routes/sites (145.07) and even mesh.
-The route to Rochester is close to done.
+The packet route to Rochester is done.
 A goal is a route to Fargo for flooding support.
 The MSP>Duluth and MSP>Brainerd routes are solid.
 There are regular discussions of a mesh route to Rochester to support the Mayo Clinic.
 We own the needed sites.